Parse Trees Guided LLM Prompt Compression: The Proposed Method

 \subsection{Tree Compression Based on Node Value}

-After obtaining the global parse tree as well as the length and the value of each node, the selective prompt compression problem, as defined in Definition 3, can be transformed into a tree pruning problem that considers the length and the value of the nodes.
+After obtaining the global parse tree as well as the length and the value of each node, the selective prompt compression problem, as in Definition 3, can be then re-formulated as a tree pruning problem that considers the length and the value of the nodes.
 Formally, it can be formulated as follows.